How do you rate this information / service?

 What we do with your feedback

-Rough sleeping is dealt with by Cherwell's Housing Needs Team and we welcome information and intelligence about suspected rough sleepers.
+Rough sleeping is dealt with by Cherwell's housing needs team and we welcome information about suspected rough sleepers.

 We approach the issue as part of our prevention of homelessness plan under the housing strategy.

-We monitor levels of rough sleeping through our partnerships with the police and voluntary agencies which provide a service to homeless and vulnerable people such as the Beacon Centre in Banbury.
-We are required to report levels of rough sleeping to central government, the figures range between 0 and 3 each quarter.
+We monitor levels of rough sleeping through our partnerships with the police and voluntary agencies, such as the Beacon Centre in Banbury, that provide a service to homeless and vulnerable people.
+We are required to report levels of rough sleeping to central government; the figures range between 0 and 3 each quarter.